 School personnel will not supply or dispense any non-prescription medications, such as aspirin or throat lozenges.
 If at all possible, prescription medication schedules should be arranged to avoid bringing prescription medication to school.
 When prescription or non-prescription medicines must be brought to school, they must be in the original container with written directions from the physician.
-Prescription or non-prescription medications will be brought to the Dean's Office immediately upon arrival to school.
-The dispensing of all medications will be supervised by the Attendance Office personnel.
+Prescription or non-prescription medicines must be brought to the Dean's Office immediately upon arrival to school.
+The dispensing of all medications will be supervised by the Dean of Students and Main Office personnel.
 Should it be necessary to keep medication on their person, written permission from the physician must be presented in the office.